 #7 Monthly Calendar + Habit Tracker

-I currently use this method of a calendar and monthly tracking because I am running out of pages in my current notebook.
+I currently use this method for a calendar and monthly tracking because I am running out of pages in my current notebook.
 It is a hybrid of the plain monthly calendar and the third monthly habit tracker design.

 #8 Monthly Gratefulness